sumnerevans/chessplusplus/README.md

 Portable Game Notation (PGN) format is a standard chess-game format which contains game metadata such as the player names as well as every move made in the game.
 The PGN spec can be found at https://www.chessclub.com/user/help/pgn-spec.

+## Contributing
+To contribute, just make a pull request.